Aris-t2/CustomCSSforFx/README.md

 Inspect ui or web content.

 Force popups to stay open for inspection:
-Click on 'disable popup auto hide' button (= button with four squares) on developer toolbars end.
+Fx57-60: Click on 'disable popup auto hide' button (= button with four squares) on developer toolbars end.
+Fx61+: Click on 'Customize Tools and get help button' (= button with three dots) and select 'Disable popup auto-hide'.

 ## How to modify custom user styles?